What is a Service Dog?

 The FSDS trains service dogs for individuals with mobility challenges, medical needs, hearing impairment and PTSD.
 We also train facility dogs.

 Any person who has a qualifying disability, verified by their treating physician, may be eligible.
 You need not be wheelchair bound; a well trained dog with a balance and support harness can help keep patients mobilized.
 Examples of people who may benefit include individuals with mobility issues such as arthritis, spinal injuries and a range of neurologic problems including autoimmune disease, MS and stroke; those with medical problems such as seizures and diabetes; and patients with post-traumatic stress disorder who have task specific needs.

 What are the advantages of the FSDS training program?

 If you have suffered a traumatic brain injury (TBI), Post Traumatic Stress Disorder (PTSD), or are dealing with chronic pain and the effects that multiple medications have on memory and concentration, learning new materials will present a challenge for you.
 The FSDS program caters to disabled military veterans and others with special needs.
 Our comprehensive training program includes providing all service dog recipients with:

-- Scholarships for military and first responders; work program available for those with a demonstrated financial need.
+- Full scholarships for military and first responders; work program available for those with a demonstrated financial need.

 - All dogs placed have already been tested to ensure they do not have evidence of hip dysplasia or parasites